Acknowledgement of Country

 Kangaroo Paw (Kurulbrang, Nollamara, Yonga Marra)

-The Department of Mines, Industry Regulation and Safety has embraced the red and green Kangaroo Paw as an icon which is being used in various documents and materials across the department.
+The Department of Energy, Mines, Industry Regulation and Safety has embraced the red and green Kangaroo Paw as an icon which is being used in various documents and materials across the department.

 Did you know the Kangaroo Paw has 11 species (and 23 sub species) of Anigozanthos and one species of Macropidia (the Black Kangaroo Paw).